 3) Written Substance Abuse Policy

-The FMCSA does not specifically exempt Owner Operators from having a written policy.
-If you join our program, you will be provided with a simple template tailored for Owner Op in the event an auditor asks for one.
-If you hire other drivers, the rules change though, and you will need a proper written policy.
-If this occurs, we offer one at a very fair price.
+The FMCSA does not exempt Owner Operators from having a written policy.
+However, if you join our program, we provide a simple, tailored template in case an auditor requests one.
+But if you decide to hire other drivers, the requirements change—you will need a formal written policy.
+When that happens, we offer an affordable option to keep you compliant.

 4) Supervisor Training

-Supervisor Reasonable Suspicion Training is required for all DOT employers, EXCEPT Owner Operators.
-You are off the hook for this one.
-But if you hire another driver you will need to complete.
+Supervisor Reasonable Suspicion Training applies to all DOT employers—except Owner Operators.
+Fortunately, you don’t have to worry about this requirement.
+However, if you hire another driver, you must complete the training.
 See here for an affordable option.

 5) Driver Qualification file (DQ File)